Kenneth To: Career

 At the 2014 Australian Swimming Championships in Brisbane, To won gold in the 4 × 100 m medley relay and placed 4th in the 100m freestyle.
 His performance in the 100m freestyle earned him selection to compete at the 2014 Commonwealth Games and the 2014 Pan Pacific Swimming Championships.
 At the 2014 Commonwealth Games in Glasgow, To won two medals – one gold as a heat swimmer for the 4 × 100 m freestyle, and one silver as a breaststroke heat swimmer for the 4 × 100 m medley relay teams for Australia.
 Upon completion of the Commonwealth Games, To withdrew from competing at the 2014 Pan Pacific Swimming Championships in order to undertake a L4-L5 microdiscectomy on an injured back which had been severely affecting his training and performance.
 Allowing for post-operative rest and recovery ruled To out of the 2014 FINA Swimming World Cup and 2014 FINA World Swimming Championships (25 m).

 The injury in 2014 sidelined his World Championships and 2016 Rio Olympics hopes.
 To submitted paperwork to FINA for the transition to Hong Kong in late 2016.
 He made the decision after discussing it with his girlfriend after 2016 Australian Olympics trials and hoping to switch for new environment.
 He began training at the Hong Kong Sports Institute as a senior squad member, with the ultimate target being the 2020 Tokyo Olympics.

 In August, To first represented Hong Kong at the 2017 Summer Universiade in Taipei.
 He broke 13 national records within 10 months including the LCM 50/100 freestyle, 50/100 breaststroke and 200 individual medley, along with the SCM 50/100/200 freestyle, 50/100 breaststroke, 50/100 butterfly and 100/200/400 individual medley.

 In May, To received an award for his achievements from the Hong Kong Amateur Swimming Association.
-To participated in 2018 Jakarta Asian Games but unfortunately could not win any medals.
+To participated in the 2018 Jakarta Asian Games but unfortunately did not win any medals.
 He finished fifth in the finals of the 50m freestyle and the 200m individual medley.
 During 2018 FINA World Swimming Championships (25 m) in Hangzhou, To became the first Hong Kong male swimmer qualified into final with 52.33 seconds on 13 December.
 He finished at 6th place in the final with faster time 51.88 seconds, a new Hong Kong national record.